-Randy Newberg has a long history of finding and killing late season elk.
-Here’s how he does it.
+Randy Newberg has a long history of finding and killing late-season elk.

 Watch the video to see what Randy has learned from years of experience, and you'll be way ahead while chasing bulls this late season.